 All of our dogs have access to water all throughout the day.
 Some dogs get distracted by all of the activity and change in their typical routine and will wait until they are home and ready to relax to decide to make up for loss water bowl time!

 Medication can be distributed without charge up to three times per day.
 Any additional application will be a $3.00 charge per application per day.
 Any medications given outside of our normal business hours will be an additional $5.00 per application per day.
+Medication administration for dogs just doing daycare will cost an additional $3.00 per application.

 Dogs are creatures of habits.
 Any change in normal activity or diet can cause disrupt to a more sensitive dogs stomach.
 While we find that dogs who are more nervous or anxious when boarding are the most likely to be effected, even the most active, social dog can potentially get diarrhea.
 Sometimes dogs can go their whole boarding stay and not have stomach issues until they get home.
 The excitement of being in a whole new environment, meeting new people, new dogs, getting used to a new routine, then seeing their parents again can finally catch up to them when they get home and relaxed.
 In most cases this resolves itself within a few days.